 Governance Institute of Australia is an independent professional association for company secretaries, governance advisers and risk managers in Australia, committed to promoting sound practice in governance and risk management.

-International governance organisations, research institutes and resources
+International governance organisations and research institutes

 - Māori and Indigenous Governance Centre (N.Z.)